weizman/requiree/README.md

 # Please Notice
 Once decided to start using `requiree` in your project, it must always be used.
-Using normal `require` will no longer work properly, since only `requiree` knows to delete the `dev` prop from the `module.exports` object, so using `require` will import package with the dev properties that are not intended to be exported!
+Using normal `require` will no longer work properly, since only `requiree` knows to delete the dev properties that starts with `_` from the `module.exports` object, so using `require` will import package with the dev properties that are not intended to be exported!